 Part of puppy socialisation

-Ideally, all puppies would be carefully exposed to a variety of sounds while they are still young and in their prime socialisation phase.
-If you are rearing puppies, start as soon as they are alert and engaging with their environment from around 4-5 weeks old.
-If you have added a puppy to the family, start within a couple of weeks of bringing them home.
+Ideally, all puppies will be carefully exposed to a variety of sounds while they are still young and in their prime socialization phase, from around 4-5 weeks old.
+If you have recently acquired a puppy, start within a couple of weeks of bringing them home.

-There are some brilliant online resources available from organisations such as our partners Hearing Dogs for Deaf People or the Dogs Trust.
-Some even provide step-by-step guides on how to safely and effectively introduce your dogs to new sounds, some even supplying useful sound clips.
+There are some brilliant online resources available from organisations such as our partners Hearing Dogs for Deaf People or the Dogs Trust, including step-by-step guides and sound clips to safely and effectively introduce your dogs to new sounds.
 You can also take a look at our guide on Preparing your pets for fireworks.

 The first time

-• Do not leave your dog home alone when there are likely to be fireworks, or gunshots close by.
+• Do not leave your dog home alone when there are likely to be fireworks, or gunshots nearby.

-• Create a safe space for them to hide, if they want to, such as a covered crate or under the bed.
+• Create a safe space for them to hide, such as a covered crate or under the bed.

-• Use background noise to mask the external sounds.
+• Use background noise to mask the external sounds, like classical music or white noise.

 • Provide plenty of distraction through toys, games and treats during noisy periods.